shahae7/shahae7/README.md

 A passionate learner exploring new technologies and staying updated on industry trends.

-- 🌱 I’m currently learning  React JS, and MERN Stack
-- 💼 Actively preparing for roles in Java Full Stack Development and Front-End Development
+- 💼 Actively preparing for roles in Java Full  Development
 - 📚 Areas of interest: Object-Oriented Programming, Data Structures, and Computer Networks
 - 🎓 Completed B.Tech in Information Technology
 - 📫 How to reach me: shahaepno@gmail.com